weka/weka-mon/README.md

 Weka Cluster Monitoring

-A solution that implements Grafana dashboards with Prometheus, and includes Grafana/Loki for logs and Prometheus/Alertmanager for alerting.
+A solution that implements Grafana dashboards with Prometheus, and includes Grafana/Loki for logs and Prometheus/Alertmanager for alerting, with data exporter(s) for Weka.

 # Use Overview: